ConceptJunkie/rpn/readme.txt

 Running RPN using the source:

-rpn is written in Python 3.4, and requires the mpmath, pyprimes, readline and arrow libraries for most of the hard math stuff (gmpy2 is optional, but recommended).
+rpn is written in Python 3, and requires several libraries for the hard math stuff (gmpy2 is optional, but recommended for improved performance).

 If you have pip installed, you can install the prerequisites with the
 following: